Bobbie R. Allen: Early life

-Bobbie Ray Allen was born on July 26, 1922 in Winnsboro, Texas.
+Bobbie Ray Allen was born on July 26, 1922, in Winnsboro, Texas.
 His father, Buddy Bura Allen (August 15, 1900 – November 7, 1978) was a deaf-mute and was one of twelve children born to Joe and Dollie Allen, who farmed cotton near the town of Winnsboro, Texas.

 Allen's mother, Edna Lorena Brown (March 6, 1903 - June 27, 1943), was one of five children, born to Walter Shook Brown and Hattie Belle Henderson, both of East Texas communities near Winnsboro.
 Allen's father was an oil field laborer and shoe cobbler, and his mother was a waitress at a small restaurant near their home in Marshall, Texas.
-When his parents divorced, he and his mother remained in Marshall and he worked part time delivering Western Union Telegrams, and then as a soda fountain jerk at a local drug store.
+When his 18-month-old baby brother died unexpectedly, his parents divorced and his father moved to Kansas.
+He and his mother remained in Marshall and to help with costs, he worked part time delivering Western Union telegrams, and then as a soda fountain server at a local drug store.
 In June 1942, Allen was working part time at the Logan and Whaley Hardware Store when he graduated from Marshall High School.
-In October of that year, he entered the Navy's V-5 program, and during training, his mother would die from cancer at the age of 40.
+In October of that year, he entered the Navy's V-5 pre-flight training program, beginning phase one at Kilgore Junior College in Kilgore Texas and then phase two at St. Mary's College in Moraga, California.